Childhood and Education Journey of Susan Sarandon in Timeline

 An overview of the childhood and early education of Susan Sarandon, highlighting the experiences that shaped the journey.

-Susan Sarandon is a celebrated American actor recognized for her extensive career and achievements.
-She has received an Academy Award and a British Academy Film Award.
-Additionally, she has been nominated for six Primetime Emmy Awards and nine Golden Globe Awards.
-Her work spans diverse roles and genres, solidifying her status as a prominent figure in the entertainment industry.
+Susan Sarandon is a highly acclaimed American actor whose career has spanned over five decades.
+She has received numerous awards, including an Academy Award and a British Academy Film Award.
+She has also been nominated for six Primetime Emmy Awards and nine Golden Globe Awards, highlighting her consistent presence and recognition within the film and television industry.

 September 16, 1967: Marriage to Chris Sarandon

-On September 16, 1967, Susan Sarandon married fellow college student Chris Sarandon.
+On September 16, 1967, Susan Sarandon married fellow student Chris Sarandon.

 In 1975, Susan Sarandon and Chris Sarandon announced a trial separation.